TheGreatMegalodon/Starblast-Asteroid-War-public/README.md

 <br>

-Starblast Asteroid War is a team mode game in which players must battle for the win.<br>
+SAW: Team mode, is a team mode game in which players must battle for the win.<br>
 Our new mode adds a large new ship tree that introduces new gameplay elements as well as new game mechanics such as solar pulses and asteroid waves..<br>
 A Saucer can also be seen, often referred to as the 'King of Asteroids.'
 Defeating this boss grants a substantial advantage.